Five common compliance mistakes SMBs make graphic representing audit prep and vendor risk pitfalls

 Auditors ask: “Show me that this access control is enforced.”
 If you can’t produce clear documentation or logs proving it, the auditor can’t verify compliance.
 The gap between having controls and proving controls exists creates massive friction during audits and, in regulated industries, can result in failed compliance assessments.

-How to avoid it: Build evidence collection into your operations from day one.
+Build evidence collection into your operations from day one.
 Automate logging.
 Store logs in a centralized, immutable location (S3 with MFA delete protection, for example).
 Document your security architecture, access control policies, and governance procedures.
 When you implement a control, document why it’s there, how it works, and where to find evidence of it.
 Make this part of your deployment process: no new resource goes to production without corresponding documentation.
 This isn’t extra work added to audits; it’s a byproduct of how you operate.

-Mistake 5: Ignoring Vendor and Third-Party Risk
+Compliance Mistakes SMBs Make #5: Ignoring Vendor and Third-Party Risk

 Your compliance scope extends beyond your own infrastructure.
 Every vendor, contractor, or third-party tool that touches your data expands your compliance risk.
 If a vendor has a breach, your data might be exposed.
-If a vendor isn’t following HIPAA or SOC 2 requirements, neither are you—at least not in the eyes of auditors.
+If a vendor isn’t following HIPAA or SOC 2 requirements, neither are you, at least not in the eyes of auditors.

 Many SMBs maintain a loose vendor inventory and don’t actively manage vendor risk.
 They assume vendors are compliant because the vendor “says so” or “probably is.”
 This assumption costs companies when auditors ask: “Which vendors access your sensitive data?” and you can’t produce a clear list, or when you can’t demonstrate that vendors meet your compliance requirements.

 The most resilient SMBs we work with don’t separate compliance from their engineering culture.
-Access controls, logging, documentation, and vendor management aren’t compliance tasks—they’re standard operating procedures.
+Access controls, logging, documentation, and vendor management aren’t compliance tasks; they’re standard operating procedures.
 When compliance is integrated into operations, audits become straightforward presentations of what you already do.
 When compliance is bolted on, audits become crises.